yangdanny97/p4-stacklang/README.md

 #### Final project for CS 6114 Network PL (FA19) taught by Nate Foster

 Active networking is a networking paradigm that allows user-defined computations carried in packets to be executed on the network, allowing for dynamic modification of the network's behavior.
-Stitch is a domain specific bytecode language that implements a form of active networking.
+Stitch is a domain-specific bytecode language that implements a form of active networking.
 Packets containing Stitch programs can be executed by switches, allowing arbitrary computations and modifications to the network in real-time.
 This enables a wide variety of measurements, computations, and state changes to be performed without modifying/recompiling the switch.
 The name Stitch is a combination of the words "stack" and "switch".

 <p align="center">
   <img src="https://github.com/yangdanny97/p4-stacklang/blob/master/stitch-logo.png?raw=true" alt="a poorly-drawn Stitch logo"/>
 </p>

+## Usage Overview

+This is designed to be run with the P4 development VM, on the v1model simulated switch target.
+The target-dependent parts of this system are not modular, so code (mainly metadata-related) will need to be modified for it to work on different targets.

+The key part of Stitch is the config file; this controls what metadata is supported, the size of the stack/register bank, and the expected topology of the network.
+From this information, Stitch generates the P4 code for the switch, the Python code for the controller, and the topology JSON for mininet.
+The latter 2 are included for ease-of-setup for the examples, and can be swapped out for more sophisticated controllers/topologies.

+Stitch programs can be encoded as JSON, as seen in some of the examples.
+For a full list of instructions, see `docs/isa.md`.
+Please note that the report is quite outdated and certain parts of the execution model have moved to the egress pipeline.

 ## Example Programs